Institutional Biosafety Committee (IBC) Charter

 The IBC is responsible for the oversight, administration, and review of UNC‐CH Lab policies and projects involving research with recombinant or synthetic nucleic acid molecules and hazardous biological materials that may pose safety, health, or environmental risks.
 To this end, the IBC assists and advises Principal Investigators and other researchers in meeting their responsibilities to ensure that the biological aspects of the research are conducted in a safe manner using established biosafety standards, principles and work authorization.
 Safe research includes worker safety, public health, agricultural and environmental protection, ethics, and compliance with applicable biosafety standards and UNC‐CH Policies.

-The IBC will investigate and report any significant problems with or violations of the NIH Guidelines and any significant research‐related accidents or illnesses involving recombinant genomic materials to the Principal Investigator, the Biological Safety Officer, the Department Chair, and the NIH Office of Biotechnology Activities (OBA) within 30 days, unless the IBC determines that the Principal Investigator or lead researcher has already filed a report.
+The IBC will investigate and report any significant problems with or violations of the NIH Guidelines and any significant research‐related accidents or illnesses involving recombinant genomic materials to the Principal Investigator, the Biological Safety Officer, and the NIH Office of Science Policy (OSP) within 30 days.
+Any spills or accidents in a BSL-2 laboratory resulting in an overt exposure will be reported immediately to the OSP.
+Any spills or accidents in a BSL-3 laboratory resulting in an overt or potential exposure will be reported immediately to the OSP.

 Structure of the IBC